deciduously/hunt-the-wumpus/post.md

 ## Setup

 You'll need a nightly Rust compiler.
 See [rustup](https://rustup.rs/) to get started if you need.
-You'll also need [`cargo-web`](https://github.com/koute/cargo-web).
+You'll also need [`cargo-web`](https://github.com/koute/cargo-web): `cargo install cargo-web`.
 Once you have that installed, navigate to your project directory and issue `cargo new hunt-the-wumpus` at the terminal.
 Open that folder in the text editor of your choice.
 We're going to start by adding the basic outline of the app and build pipeline - enough to get everything compiling and running.

 First thing's first - we want to use the built-in Rust target.
 Issue the following commands: